Skip to main content

 There are extraordinary circumstances in which students may appeal their dependency.

-*There are limitations to the circumstances the U.S. Department of Higher Education will allow financial aid professionals to consider for appeal.
+*There are limitations to the circumstances the U.S. Department of Education will allow financial aid professionals to consider for appeal.
 To remain equitable, our office will review all applications on a case-by-case basis (also referred to as a professional judgment).

 May Be Considered for Appeal